HUSTLE Defense Accelerator Frequently Asked Questions

 What happens after I complete the HUSTLE Defense Accelerator?

-As part of HUSTLE Defense Accelerator, teams are eligible to participate in Demo Day, and compete for Demo Day prize money sponsored by Empire State Development Corporation.
+As part of HUSTLE Defense Accelerator, teams are eligible to participate in Demo Day, and compete for Demo Day prize money sponsored by New York State's Empire State Development Corporation.
 In addition, teams will be required to become members of the Griffiss Institute Business Incubator (GIBI) which administers the HUSTLE program.
 Awards at Demo Day will also be structured as an additional SAFE instrument.

 What’s my commitment to the program?